 Your Body is your Barbell by BJGaddour – A book on bodyweight training that offers interesting progressions

-Elastic Habits by Stephen Guise – the books for anybody who wants to make fitness a permanent habit in their live.
+Elastic Habits by Stephen Guise – the books for anybody who wants to make fitness a permanent habit in their life.
 The principles outlined in this book really work.

 The Perfect Health Diet by Paul Jaminet and Shou-Ching Jaminet – an excellent scientific study in the best way to make the human animal thrive.